joealden/corum-docs/src/development/2-structure/2-monolithMicro.md

 separate dependencies, and therefore had separate `node_modules` directories.
 This meant that graphcool was only bundling the code that it needed to.
-This did indeed reduce the amount of storage space the API service used as well as reduced the built time of the API service considerably.
-(From about around 30 seconds to roughly 5 seconds, a 600% decrease) This reduced built time meant that I could spend more time coding rather than waiting around.
+This did indeed reduce the amount of storage space the API service used as well as reduced the build time of the API service considerably.
+(From around 30 seconds to roughly 5 seconds, a 600% decrease) This reduced build time meant that I could spend more time coding rather than waiting around.

 ## Downsides Compared to Developing as a Monolith

 While developing Corum in a micro service architecture has a lot of benefits, there are of course at least some trade offs to be made.
-Luckily so far, I have only encountered one issue so far.
+Luckily I have only encountered one issue so far.

 ### Repeated Prettier Configuration